Licenses, driving protocol and penalties

 Published with permission from the Federation Internationale de l' Automobile.

 4.1 All drivers, competitors and officials participating in the Championship must hold a FIA Super Licence.
 Applications for Super Licences must be made annually to the FIA through the applicant's ASN.

 4.2 In accordance with Article 16.3, the stewards may impose penalty points on a driver's Super Licence.
 If a driver accrues 12 penalty points his licence will be suspended for the following Event, following which 12 points will be removed from the licence.

 Penalty points will remain on a driver's Super Licence for a period of 12 months after which they will be respectively removed on the 12 month anniversary of their imposition.

 20.1 The driver must drive the car alone and unaided.

 20.2 Drivers must use the track at all times.
 For the avoidance of doubt the white lines defining the track edges are considered to be part of the track but the kerbs are not.

 A driver will be judged to have left the track if no part of the car remains in contact with the track.

-Should a car leave the track the driver may rejoin, however, this may only be done when it is safe to do so and without gaining any lasting advantage.
+Should a car leave the track the driver may re-join, however, this may only be done when it is safe to do so and without gaining any lasting advantage.
 At the absolute discretion of the race director a driver may be given the opportunity to give back the whole of any advantage he gained by leaving the track.